 We are only a few days away from entering the 2020 holiday shopping season, but the COVID-19 pandemic continues to cast doubt on the success of big shopping days like Black Friday.
 Obviously, large crowds will be discouraged as countries across the globe enforce strict social distancing and lockdown measures to curb the spread of the virus.

-Black Friday’s impact will also depend on the economic situation in specific countries since the COVID-19 outbreak, each country have adopted different economic strategies in dealing with lockdown
+Black Friday’s impact will also depend on the economic situation in specific countries as each country adopts different monetary strategies to deal with the lockdown.

 The customer journey

-If you feel like getting creative and inspired, Here is a list of 10 best black friday ads of all time
+If you’re stuck and need inspiration, here is a list of the 10 best Black Friday ads of all time.

 And if you want help organizing your TV campaigns from a team with years of experience in media planning and offline advertising, feel free to reach out–we are eager to help!